FScociety/soerensc-web-hugo/content/notes/0003_stigma_02/index.md

 ---
-title: "STIGMA II: Big blood sim in blender"
+title: "Big blood simulation in blender"
 layout: single
 summary: "My workflow of handling a big fluid simulation in blender"
 ---

+### This is still work in progress

 {{< image src="media/BACKDROP.webp" scale="75" >}}

-## Introduction
-This is a followup to the last article "My first experience as an on set VFX sup".
-(Insert link here)

 ## Software choice
 I went with blender and the flip fluids addon.